EcoTrackAI/ecotrackai-dashboard/docs/COMPONENTS.md

-# Component Library
+# Component Library Reference

+**Version**: 1.0.0
+**Last Updated**: December 26, 2025
+**Status**: Production Ready

+## Overview

-Complete reference for all reusable components in EcoTrack AI Dashboard.
+This document provides comprehensive documentation for all reusable React components in the EcoTrack AI Dashboard.
+Each component includes TypeScript interfaces, usage examples, props documentation, and best practices.

+### Component Architecture

+All components follow these principles:

+- **Type-Safe**: Full TypeScript support with strict typing
+- **Reusable**: Designed for composition and reuse
+- **Accessible**: ARIA attributes and keyboard navigation
+- **Responsive**: Mobile-first design approach
+- **Performant**: Optimized rendering with React.memo where appropriate

 ## Table of Contents